- Last updated:

 The community information sessions and feedback from the MRECG will provide the community with an opportunity to understand the details of each option available to council, including a breakdown of the social, economic and environmental factors.

-Members of the community may wish to make a representation or submission to the Maroochy River Estuary Consultation Group for consideration by contacting Customer Service.
+Members of the community have made representations and submission to the Maroochy River Estuary Consultation Group for consideration.
+Submissions closed on 31 October 2017.

 All feedback received from the MRECG, information sessions and online survey will be used to assist council to make an informed decision on the selection of a suitable option for upgrades of the Maroochy River mouth coastal structures.